JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 [Android's Navigation library](https://developer.android.com/guide/navigation) has been upgraded to Navigation 3, introducing a redesigned approach to navigation that works with
 Compose and takes into account feedback to the previous version of the library.
-Starting with the version 1.10, Compose Multiplatform helps adopt Navigation 3 into multiplatform projects on all supported platforms:
+Starting with version 1.10, Compose Multiplatform supports adopting Navigation 3 in multiplatform projects for all supported platforms:
 Android, iOS, desktop, and web.

-## General overview
+## Key changes

 Navigation 3 is more than a new version of the library — in a lot of ways it's a new library entirely.
 To learn more about the philosophy behind this redesign, see the [Android Developers blog post](https://android-developers.googleblog.com/2025/05/announcing-jetpack-navigation-3-for-compose.html).

-The major changes in the new library are:
+Key changes in Navigation 3 include:

 * **User-owned back stack**.
 Instead of operating a single library back stack, you create and manage a `SnapshotStateList` of states, which the UI observes directly.
 * **Low-level building blocks**.
 Thanks to closer integration with Compose, the library allows more flexibility in implementing your own navigation components and behavior.
-* **Adaptive layout system** that allows to display multiple destinations at the same time and seamlessly switch between layouts.
+* **Adaptive layout system**.
+With adaptive design, you can display multiple destinations at the same time and seamlessly switch between layouts.

 Learn more about general design of Navigation 3 in [Android documentation](https://developer.android.com/guide/navigation/navigation-3).